A market study has concluded that York City could support an artist housing project of 56 live/work units designed by national nonprofit Artspace.

 Next, they launched an online survey to determine the number of units the community could support.

 Because the projects are primarily funded with federal low-income housing tax credits, residents cannot earn more than 60 percent of the area's median income.
-A two-person household, for example, would qualify with income of less than $33,000 annually.

 The survey produced the market study announced at Friday's press conference.